Article Contents:

 Second mistake: off-center axial hole

 The dowel enters the baluster at an angle — the baluster is tilted from vertical after installation.
-The cause — the drill was held "by eye," without a guide jig.
+The cause — the drill was held 'by eye,' without a guide jig.
 Always use a depth stop or a drill stand.

 Third mistake: fastening without glue

-"Tighten it harder — it'll hold."
-After six months of air drying during the winter heating season, the joint "settles," and the metal in the wood develops play.
+'Tighten it harder — it'll hold.'
+After six months of air drying during the winter heating season, the joint 'settles,' and the metal in the wood develops play.
 Glue is mandatory: on the dowel before entering the stringer and on the baluster end before installation.

 Fourth mistake: handrail height not accounted for